 The best tech we reviewed this week is just that: the best.
 But these devices aren't without a few contradictions.

+What does Editors' Choice mean?
 Which leads me to an important discussion about the meaning of the Editors' Choice award.
 Here's what the EC means coming from a CNET editor right now: An Editors' Choice product is the best device within its class at the moment.
 It's the product we recommend you buy if you're going to make a practical decision today.
 Is it the best product ever made?
 Maybe, but not always.

 So what do you think?
 Do you think an Editors' Choice device should be the best product money can buy, bar none?
 Do you think that every Editors' Choice product should be perfection and rate five stars?
 Or do you think we should award even more Editors' Choice badgets to give you more high-quality options?
 Chime in in the comments.
 I'd love to hear your opinion.

 This content is rated TV-MA, and is for viewers 18 years or older.
 Are you of age?